ovdlinden/collect-ts/docs/collections.md

 // { product: 'Desk', price: 200 }
 ```

-If there are no elements in the collection that should be returned by the `sole` method, an `\Illuminate\Collections\ItemNotFoundException` exception will be thrown.
-If there is more than one element that should be returned, an `\Illuminate\Collections\MultipleItemsFoundException` will be thrown.
+If there are no elements in the collection that should be returned by the `sole` method, an `ItemNotFoundException` exception will be thrown.
+If there is more than one element that should be returned, a `MultipleItemsFoundException` will be thrown.

 <a name="method-some"></a>
 #### `some()`